 During check-in, the Scoutmaster, weather permitting, can use one vehicle with or without a trailer to transport personal gear to the trailhead of the Troop's campsite.
 Troops should consolidate their gear as much as possible to make this a smooth process.
-Large Troops may have additional vehicles to help transport gear.
+Large Troops may have additional vehicles to help transport gear with permission from the Camp Director.
 All vehicles will park in long-term parking after unloading.

 Troop trailers can be parked NEAR campsites.
-Berek, Miller, and Hayes campsites can have their trailers down on the lakefront road for easy access.
+Berek, Miller, and Hayes campsites can leave their trailers down on the lakefront road for easy access.
 Boyer can park by the boathouse.
 Central campsites (Doc R, Mandan, Gratton, and Hayes) can be parked in the parking lot south of the rotary shelter.
-North camp campsites can park at the trail heads of campsites.
+North camp campsites can park on the east side of the parade field.
 Park at your own risk.
 If your vehicle or trailer gets stuck, the camp cannot/does not have the means of pulling you out.
 All vehicles MUST return to long term parking after check in!